Yonge Sheppard Animal Hospital

 Topics Covered:

-It is essential for puppy owners to be aware of the zoonotic potential of parasites and take necessary precautions to prevent the spread of these parasites to humans.
-This includes practicing good hygiene, regularly deworming puppies, and promptly removing feces from the environment.
+Puppy owners need to be aware of the zoonotic potential, and take necessary precautions to prevent the spread of these parasites to humans.
+This includes:

-To combat the high prevalence of parasites in puppies, early deworming is recommended.
-Deworming should ideally start at 2 weeks of age and be repeated every 2 weeks until the puppy is started on year-round parasite control.
-This early intervention helps eliminate existing parasites and reduces the risk of further infestation.
+To combat the high prevalence of parasites in puppies, early deworming is recommended, starting at 2 weeks old.
+This early intervention helps eliminate existing parasites that may affect their health, and reduces the risk of further infection or re-infestation.

 Some parasite preventive medications may not be effective against your pups existing infections, and deworming helps ensure their effectiveness.
 At your first visit your veterinarian will create a tailored parasite prevention plan for your puppy based on its previous medication history and lifestyle.